 This will not always be easy for the students, since their lesson instructions usually will ask them to write about a more specific, curriculum-directed topic.
 Teach them to think outside the box.
-"Black and white" thinkers will have the most trouble with flexibility.

 WriteShop I

 □ Lesson 1 Describing an Object